So you've tried everything, and nothing has worked. More than likely, you've tried only one thing - to control your weight. So what's the alternative?

 More and more, clients reach out to me after "failing" at intuitive eating, the ultimate non-diet approach to eating.
 For them, tuning into hunger/fullness cues has turned into a hunger/fullness diet.
 They feel guilty for eating past fullness or deprive themselves of things they truly want to eat just because they're not at the perfect amount of hunger.
 Or, intuitive eating has turned into a "no emotional eating diet," leading to even more guilt and shame when they turn to a bowl of ice cream after a bad day at work.
 In these cases, intuitive eating hasn't worked not because intuitive eating doesn't work but because it's being used as a way to control weight.

 If you feel like you've tried everything and nothing has worked, the problem is that you've really only tried one thing - attempting to control your weight.
 And we all know the definition of crazy - doing the same thing again and again and expecting different results.

-Unless you're in a very small minority (3-5% according to most research), trying to control your weight is an attempt in futility.
+Trying to control your weight is an attempt in futility.
 That's because despite the message touted by the diet industry, we have very little control over our weight.
 Each person has a set point range and your body will fight you to stay there.
 Perhaps the best known example is The Biggest Loser study that came out earlier this year (although multiple studies have shown this for decades, and with much less extreme weight loss).
 So unless your body is currently above it's set point range, any weight loss is not going to be sustainable.